rizinorg/cutter/docs/source/user-docs/menus/decompiler-context-menu.rst

 Decompiler Context Menu
 ==============================
-The decompiler context menu contains actions that are available for the position under the cursor.
+The decompiler context menu is a context-sensitive menu that contains actions that are available for the position under the cursor.

 Copy
 ----------------------------------------